hypered/design/struct/README.md

 $ nix-shell -p busybox --run "httpd -f -p 9000 -h result/"
 ```

-# language-pug
+# Slab

-I've started to write language-pug.
-One goal is to be able to generate similar
+I've started to write [Slab](https://slab-lang.org/).
+One goal is to be able to
-HTML pages to what we're already doing with Pug.js (as driven by the Gulpfile).
+generate similar HTML pages to what we're already doing with Pug.js (as driven
+by the Gulpfile).

 Instead of a Gulpfile to find the `.pug` source file and translate them to
 HTML, a Makefile is provided.

 ```
-$ nix-shell ../../language-pug/default.nix -A shell
+$ nix-shell ../../slab/default.nix -A shell
 $ make -j 8
 $ make serve
 ```